 3. Join Group Boards

 I’ve been fortunate enough to be invited to some big brand boards that have really helped increase my traffic and followers.
-It’s important to join ones that make sense for you and your content and ones that have a decent following so that it’s worth your time.
+It’s important to join ones that make sense for you and your content.
+Be mindful when joining group boards as you want to find ones that have a decent following so that it’s worth your time.
 You can also use BoardBooster to pin specific pins (you’ll create a secret board for this to pull from) to your designated group board.
 This is something I use specifically for one brand group board I’m on.
 They require me to pin 5 images from my site (or any really) and then 5 from their site as the tradeoff.
 I don’t have time to pin 5 images a day from my site and 5 images a day from their site every single day.
 By creating two secret boards (one with their images, and one with my own), BoardBooster then pulls those images to the right boards daily for me.
 It’s like having an assistant, it’s a huge time saver.
+You basically set up a recipe for them to follow under “CAMPAIGNS”.
+You can see how one of my recipes is set up below.
+Pick your source board (this is the secret board full of the pins I want it to use) and the target board (the group board).
+Then define the number of pins and time frame to pin.

 4..
 Great Pin Descriptions